 All Elite Wrestling could be a very tempting location for a lot of WWE Superstars.
 Chris Jericho said they don’t need that many WWE Superstars, but he didn’t rule out taking a few good ones.
-This could be why after Dean Ambrose made the decision not to re-sign with WWE that they were so proactive in talking to
+This could be why after Dean Ambrose made the decision not to re-sign with WWE that they were so proactive in talking to their talents.

 Mike Johnson of PW Insider reported that WWE pulled several Superstars aside before SmackDown Live to talk about signing longer contracts.
 It was said to be a pretty wild situation backstage and WWE might have shown their cards in a manner of speaking.